Skip to main content

 Right to Privacy

-Contact Covering Wisconsin, 877.942.6837 or coveringwi.org to find affordable health coverage for young adults.
-And, read our Health Coverage Options for Young Adults fact sheet for more resources.
+Contact Covering Wisconsin, (877) 942.6837 or coveringwi.org to find affordable health coverage for young adults.
+And read our Health Coverage Options for Young Adults fact sheet for more resources.

 Differences between Pediatric and Adult Healthcare Offices

-Parents tell us that the move from having their child at a children’s hospital to a general hospital can be startling.
+Parents tell us that the move from having their youth at a children’s hospital to a general hospital can be startling.
 Wisconsin’s children’s hospitals are family-focused and offer coordinated care if multiple medical specialists are needed.
 While it is not universal, starting at age 18, youth will be admitted to a hospital facility or unit that cares for adults.
 Related to consent rights, providing family input, staying overnight in your adult child’s room, and/or coordinating their care, may take more assertive parental advocacy and self-advocacy by the young adult.

 Differences that Families Notice